abamigbade/ML_Security_HW3/README.md

     from keras import models

 ## II.
 Data
    1. The test datasets are too large for this repository.
-Therefore, download the datasets and upload to your GoogleColab Notebook.
+Therefore, download the datasets and upload to your own directory or GoogleColab Notebook directory.
 For the clean test dataset, the file can be downloaded from [here](https://drive.google.com/file/d/1HpahIi-RcvtaRoly_TbuoBzWUaAjVDgt/view?usp=sharing) and for the backdoored test dataset, the file can be downloaded from [here](https://drive.google.com/file/d/1kxNACo0qFo8QdZgtGHvaA67p4h4RcNIy/view?usp=sharing)
    2. The dataset contains images from YouTube Aligned Face Dataset.
 We retrieve 1283 individuals and split into validation and test datasets.
    3. bd_valid.h5 and bd_test.h5 contains validation and test images with sunglasses trigger respectively, that activates the backdoor for bd_net.h5.